 I used to dream of traveling to all sorts of exotic places.
 Then I’d save up, spend thousands of dollars on airfare and hotels, and visit one of them.
 But I often came home disappointed.

 The economy class flight I paid $1,000 for was always an ordeal of cramped seats and wretched food.
-A $200-a-night hotel in a major city Europe assigned me rooms that weren’t even half the size of those in a typical U.S. motel.
-I was starting to believe my dream of world travel was unaffordable, especially when I could just travel to a neighboring state for a fraction of the price.
+A $200-a-night hotel in a major city in Europe assigned me rooms that weren’t even half the size of those in a typical U.S. motel.
+I was starting to believe my dream of world travel was unaffordable; especially when I could just travel to a neighboring state for a fraction of the price.

 Then I discovered credit card travel rewards…